Grayss20/Kubanskii_borsch/README.md

 <img src="photo_5_2024-08-27_19-19-32.jpg" alt="Description" width="400" height="500">
 2. After 5-10 minutes of boiling a gray foam usually appears.
 It's normal and others don't care, but I spend 5 minutes removing it with a spoon.
 After doing this, put the spoon somewhere aside.
 You will need it later. <br>
 <img src="photo_4_2024-08-27_19-19-32.jpg" alt="Description" width="400" height="500">
 3. Add bay leaf (5-7 leaves) and whole pepper (5-10 seeds).
 I don't feel their taste at the end to be honest, but this is a kind of tradition.
 Reduce heat to minimum, cover and let it boil.
 If there is meat only, then 1-2 hours is enough.
 With bones, you may boil for 3-7 hours to get the best taste (All that time counts toward cooking time!
-Despite you may go another room and do some fun (let's say math or something similar)=)
+Despite you may go another room and do some fun (let's say math or something similar)=)<br>
 4. Do not switch off the heat.
-It should be kept on until it is ready.
+It should be kept on until it is ready.<br>

 At this stage it could be worthwhile to eat something as well.
-It is still a long way until borsch is ready.
+It is still a long way until borsch is ready.<br>

 ## Sautéed vegetable base (Zazharka)
 1. You will spend another 0.75-2.5 hours to prepare it depending on your skills.
 Double check you have all vegetables and tomato paste. <br>